sav-che/TL-2/Authors/Dallman, Arthur Augustine {std. Dallman}.md

-> [!cite] BHL link: this entry starts at [page 32](https://www.biodiversitylibrary.org/item/103833#page/44/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 32](https://www.biodiversitylibrary.org/page/33259078) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Dallman, Arthur Augustine (1883-1963), British botanist, born in Cumberland, educated at the Harris Institute, Preston, moved to Liverpool 1901 as demonstrator in chemistry at Liverpool College 1901-1902, id. in physics 1902-1908, lecturer in chemistry at Port Sunlight, Technical School 1903, lecturer and demonstrator in botany at Liverpool Municipal Technical School 1903-1905, Bebington Coll. id.
 1904-1906, Holt Municipal Techn.
-School 1908-1915, lecturer in botany Birkenhead 1912-1915, Science master at Greenock 1915-1920, moved to Doncater at Mexborough Grammar School 1920-1944. (*Dallman*).
+School 1908-1915, lecturer in botany Birkenhead 1912-1915, Science master at Greenock 1915-1920, moved to Doncater at Mexborough Grammar School 1920-1944.
+**Abbreviated name**: *Dallman*

 #### Herbarium and types